-77 Author's interview with a key informant in Yangon, Myanmar on August 21, 2017.
+79 Author's interview with key informant, September 2017, Myanmar.

-[®] Gravers 2015; and Schissler, Walton and Phyu Phyu Thi 2017.
+[∞] Gravers 2015; and Schissler, Walton and Phyu Phyu Thi 2017.

-designed to stimulate, propagate, and secure the dominant identity, using imageries and symbols that are mined from the ethnoreligious and cultural reservoirs of the majority Burman Buddhists.
-Apart from being matters of personal conviction and veneration, ethnoreligious nationalism possesses deep-rooted 'socio-political resonances' and 'communitarian associations' in the same manner that the territory encompasses not only physical space but also metaphysical assertions about 'homelands' and 'sons of the soil.'81
+possesses deep-rooted 'socio-political resonances' and 'communitarian associations' in the same manner that the territory encompasses not only physical space but also metaphysical assertions about 'homelands' and 'sons of the soil.'81

-Not surprisingly, when a book allegedly written by a Muslim got reprinted in 1938, the monks passed a resolution demanding that the author be punished for purportedly mocking and threatening to exterminate Buddhism and its language.82 The Buddhist monks and their followers warned that if nothing was done, 'steps will be taken to treat the Muslims as enemy number 1... and to bring about the extermination of Muslims and the extinction of their religion and language.'83 Guided by their slogans of 'Burma for Burmans' and 'Master Race We Are, We Burmans', the ensuing Dobama Movement resulted in the killings of 192 people of Indian descent and the arrests of more than 4,000 individuals.84
+Not surprisingly, when a book allegedly written by a Muslim got reprinted in 1938, the monks passed a resolution demanding that the author be punished for purportedly mocking and threatening to exterminate Buddhism and its language.
+The Buddhist monks and their followers warned that if nothing was done, 'steps will be taken to treat the Muslims as enemy number 1... and to bring about the extermination of Muslims and the extinction of their religion and language.'83 Guided by their slogans of 'Burma for Burmans' and 'Master Race We Are, We Burmans', the ensuing Dobama Movement resulted in the killings of 192 people of Indian descent and the arrests of more than 4,000 individuals.84

 This incident illustrates how the propagation of Burman Buddhist nationalism has created a medium through which identity distinctions have been conceived and constructed to segregate the 'illegitimate' out-group from the 'legitimate' in-group.
-The 'chosen glories' and 'chosen traumas' of the dominant ethnoreligious group have been elevated and used as sources for determining the legitimate foundation and constitution of the national identity of the Myanmar nation-state.85 Doing so has provided the majority ethnoreligious group with a potent lexicon for framing the otherness and strangeness of the minorities; and has rationalized the dominant elites' mobilization efforts against the 'enemies' to preserve the ideal 'ethnic Buddhist' identity of the nation-state, along with their 'natural' rights and privileges.
+The 'chosen glories' and 'chosen traumas' of the dominant ethnoreligious group have been elevated and used as sources for determining the legitimate foundation and constitution of the national identity of the Myanmar nation-state.
+Doing so has provided the majority ethnoreligious group with a potent lexicon for framing the otherness and strangeness of the minorities; and has rationalized the dominant elites' mobilization efforts against the 'enemies' to preserve the ideal 'ethnic Buddhist' identity of the nation-state, along with their 'natural' rights and privileges.
 Attempts to produce a homogenous national culture and a grand narrative of the nation-state on the basis of an 'ideal' Burman Buddhist identity, have relied heavily on the exclusion of the minorities' collective histories, memories, and loyalties.